Jamazi4/bimcat/node-notes.md

 transform and scale point of reference is broken

-error when switching capped and the extrusion output is switching

 now add group node to group all extrusion chains add math nodes expose controls to UI and implement dynamic props